Amenemope (pharaoh)

-Usermaatre Amenemope was an ancient Egyptian pharaoh of the 21st Dynasty who ruled between 1001–992 BC or 993–984 BC.
+Usermaatre Amenemope was an ancient Egyptian pharaoh of the 21st Dynasty who ruled from 1001 to 992 BC or 993 to 984 BC.

-Amenemope's tomb is notable for being one of only two entirely intact royal burials known from ancient Egypt; the other is that of Psusennes I. However, only the metal objects from the tomb survived.
-Despite its unrobbed state, the wealth in the tomb pales in comparison to that discovered in the near-intact tomb of Tutankhamun.
+Amenemope's burial is notable for being one of three entirely intact royal burials known from ancient Egypt.
+The others were that of Psusennes I and Shoshenq II, all three found inside Psusennes's tomb which was discovered by the French Egyptologist Pierre Montet between 1939 and 1940; however, only the metal objects survived in the wet Nile Delta climate.
+He succeeded Psusennes I at Tanis on the throne.

+Family

+Amenemope was the son of Psusennes I (?) and born to Mutnedjemet (?).

+However, the name of his wife and children are not known.

 Reign

+When Amenemope ascended the throne he was already a man of advanced age.

+Coregency

-A probable son of Psusennes I and his queen Mutnedjmet, Amenemope succeeded his purported father's long reign after a period of coregency.
+Year 4.
+Amenemope succeeded his purported father's long reign after a period of coregency.
 This coregency has been deduced thanks to a linen bandage mentioning a "... king Amenemope, Year 49..." which has been reconstructed as "[Year X under] king Amenemope, Year 49 [under king Psusennes I]".
 It has been suggested, however, that this Year 49 may belong to the High Priest of Amun Menkheperre instead of Psusennes I, thus ruling out the coregency; this hypothesis has been rejected by Kenneth Kitchen, who still supports a coregency.
 Kitchen refers to the existence of Papyrus Brooklyn 16.205, a document mentioning a Year 49 followed by a Year 4, once thought to refer to Shoshenq III and Pami, but more recently to Psusennes I and Amenemope, and thus issued in regnal Year 4 of the latter.

+If a coregency, then Year 49 of Psusennes I may equal Year 4 of Amenemope.
+The likelihood of a coregency is high, as Psusennes I would have been around the age of 70-80 at the time.

+Sole reign

+Year 5.
 During his reign as Pharaoh, Amenemope claimed the title of "High Priest of Amun in Tanis" as Psusennes also did before him.
 Amenemope's authority was fully recognized at Thebes – at this time governed by the High Priest of Amun Smendes II and then by his brother Pinedjem II – as his name appears on funerary goods of at least nine Theban burials, among these is the Book of the Dead of the "Captain of the barque of Amun", Pennestawy, dating to Amenemope's Year 5.

-Apart from his Tanite tomb and the aforementioned Theban burials, Amemenope is a poorly attested ruler.
+Apart from his Tanite tomb and the aforementioned Theban burials, Amenemope is a poorly attested ruler.
 He continued with the decoration of the chapel of Isis "Mistress of the Pyramids at Giza" and made an addition to one of the temples in Memphis.

+Succession

+A crisis in the order of succession can be observed, as he was succeeded by the seemingly unrelated Osorkon the Elder.
+Despite problems with the succession, he was buried with Psusennes I indicating a level of respect for his remains.